 With Leveldåsen as a starting point you have well-developed networks of tracks close to the majestically peaks in the mountains of Ål.

-To the west the slopes stretches inwards towards the bare mountain Reineskarvet and Bergsjøområdet.
+To the west the slopes stretches towards the bare mountain Reineskarvet and Bergsjøområdet.

-On a day with bad weather the tracks that goes in easterly direction against Votndalsåsen and Liatoppen ski centre and Torpo-Oppheimsåsen a good alternative.
+On a day with bad weather the tracks that goes in easterly direction against Votndalsåsen and Liatoppen ski centre and Torpo-Oppheimsåsen are good alternatives.

-The route from Myrland via Bergsjø to Votndalsåsen and on to Torpoåsen is known as the northern Hallingdal route.
+The route from Myrland towards Bergsjø, Votndalsåsen and on to Torpoåsen is known as the northern Hallingdal route.

-At Reine you can visit the kiosk that belongs to the local man from Leveld, Hermund Dokk.
-You can buy refreshments, waffles, coffee and cocoa.
+At Reine you can visit the kiosk that belongs to a local man from Leveld, Hermund Dokk.
+You can buy refreshments, waffles, coffee and hot chocolate.
 A nice day trip for children and adults.
 About 7 km to the kiosk from Bergsjø or Randen.
-The kiosk is open every day from the winter holiday until Easter.
+The kiosk is open every day during Easter.

 Fagerdalen cafe is open during Easter and serves "kvikaku" (local pancakes), porridge, soup and drink.